-Output Indicators Annual Target Q1 Q2 Q3 Q4 1.No material audit findings in the areas of Human Resources management matters of the department.
-Unqualified Audit Opinoin.
-N/A No material audit findings in the areas of Human Resources management matters of the department.
+Output Indicators Annual Target Q1 Q2 Q3 Q4 No material audit findings in the areas of Human Resources management matters of the department.
+Unqualified Audit Opinion.
+N/A Unqualified Audit Opinion.
 N/A N/A Number of empowerment initiatives relating to Gender Based violence femicide issues implemented.
 4 empowerment initiatives relating to Gender Based Violence Femicide.
-1 1 1 1 3.Number of Human Resources Plan (HRP) developed.
+1 1 1 1 Number of Human Resources Plan (HRP) developed.
 Develop 1 annual plan.
 Develop 1 annual plan.
-N/A N/A N/A A.Number of Annual Work Place Skills Plan (WPSP) developed.
+N/A N/A N/A Number of Annual Work Place Skills Plan (WPSP) developed.
 Develop 1 annual plan.
 Develop 1 annual plan.
-N/A N/A N/A 5.% of SMS posts filled with females.
+N/A N/A N/A 5. % of SMS posts filled with females.
 Appoint 50% of women at SMS.
-N/A N/A N/A Appoint 50% of women at SMS.
-6.% of employees with disabilities, employed in the Department.
+N/A N/A N/A Appoint 50% of women at SMS. % of employees with disabilities, employed in the Department.
 Appoint 2% employee with a disability.
-N/A N/A N/A Appoint 2% employee with a disability.
-7.% of unemployed youth employed against youth development programs in the Department.
+N/A N/A N/A Appoint 2% employee with a disability. % of unemployed youth employed against youth development programs in the Department.
 Appoint 5% graduates on youth development programs.
 N/A N/A N/A Appoint 5% graduates on youth development programs.

-Sub-programme - Information Technology Management Outcome Outputs Output Indicators Audited Performance Estimated MTEF Targe Performance ets 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 Improve Governance, Risk and control processes thereby reducing fraud & corruption.
+Sub-programme - Information Technology Management Outcome Outputs Output Indicators Audited Performance Estimated Performance MTEF Targets 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 Improve Governance, Risk and control processes thereby reducing fraud & corruption.
 AG report with audit opinion on ICT matters of the department.
 No material audit finding in the areas of Information Technology within the department.
 No material IT audit findings.
 No material IT audit findings.
 No material IT audit findings.
 AG Report with Audit Results.
 Unqualified Audit Opinion.
 Unqualified Audit Opinion.
-Unqualified Audit Opinion. corruption.
+Unqualified Audit Opinion.
 Business processes automated.
 Number of business processes automated.
 New New New 4 5 5 5

 Output Indicators Annual Target Q1 Q2 Q3 Q4 No material audit finding in the areas of Information Technology maters within the department.
 Unqualified Audit Opinion.
-N/A No material audit finding in the areas of Information Technology matters within the department.
+N/A Unqualified Audit Opinion.
 N/A N/A Number of business processes automated.
 5 N/A N/A N/A 5